igorwojda/android-showcase/README.md

 #### Data layer

-Manages application data and exposes these data sources as repositories to the `domain` layer.
-Typical responsibilities of this layer would be to retrieve data from the internet and optionally cache this data locally.
+Manages application data.
+Connect to data sources and provide data through repository to the `domain` layer eg. retrieve data from the internet and cache the data in memory cache (when device is offline).

 Components: